statycc/pymwp/README.md

 ```

-You can also use pymwp in a Python script:
+You can also use pymwp by importing it in a Python script:

 ```python
 from pymwp import Polynomial